Palestinian Nakba Day Amman Jordan

 Mini Background and History

-In 1947, the United Nations “voted to partition Palestine into separate Arab and Jewish states, sparking fighting between opposing militias“.
-A short time later in May 1948, Israel declared its independence as the new State of Israel.
+In 1947, the United Nations passed Resolution 181voting to partition Palestine into separate Arab and Jewish states, sparking fighting between opposing militias“.
+In May 1948, Israel declared its independence as the new State of Israel.
 Soon thereafter, regional Arab armies from Lebanon, Syria, Jordan, Egypt, and Iraq invaded Israel “from every side,” starting The Arab-Israeli War of 1948.
 In 1949, Israel won the conflict, and a “vast majority of Palestinians either fled or were forcibly expelled”.
-Many of their homes were “destroyed or given to Jewish immigrants“.
+Their homes were “destroyed or given to Jewish immigrants“.

 _____________